 One aspect of the work that I have been doing with UCC is monitoring the local commercial news media.
 The focus areas for the news monitoring have been to look at the coverage around the issues areas that UCC is working on – Education Justice, Public Safety, Climate Justice, and Democracy.

 Monitoring the local news provides us with an understanding of how public opinion is being formed in the greater Grand Rapids area.
-The narratives that the local news present are often not reflective of various communities in the greater Grand Rapids area, particularly for Black, Indigenous, people of color (BIPOC) residents that UCC predominately works alongside.
+The narratives that the local news presents are often not reflective of various communities in the greater Grand Rapids area, particularly Black, Indigenous, and people of color (BIPOC) residents that UCC predominately works alongside.
 News monitoring work is also useful in creating and disseminating counter-narratives, specifically narratives that center the lived experience of the BIPOC community in this area.

+Since January of this year, I have been monitoring coverage shared by four news agencies–MLive, WoodTV8, WZZM13, and WXMI17.
 Here is a snapshot of the data I’ve gathered from the four news agencies I have been monitoring from January 1st through July 20th:

-• It is easier to produce crime coverage since it is already a packaged story driven by images and narrative.
+- It is easier to produce crime coverage since it is already a packaged story driven by images and narrative.
 Flashing police lights and police tape make for stories that are easy to fill in the blanks.

-• The local news media relies almost exclusively on the GRPD or the local judicial system as sources of information on crime and public safety.
+- The local news media relies almost exclusively on the GRPD or the local judicial system as sources of information on crime and public safety.

-• The local news media rarely asks probing questions or investigates the claims from the police or the courts, especially since they have internalized the belief that the police and the courts actually serve the public interest.
+- The local news media rarely asks probing questions or investigates the claims from the police or the courts, especially since they have internalized the belief that the police and the courts actually serve the public interest.

-• It is also worth pointing out that in all 313 policing/public safety stories over the past six months, there have only been 8 stories about community-based groups doing crime prevention work.
+- It is also worth pointing out that in all 313 policing/public safety stories over the past six months, there have only been 8 stories about community-based groups doing crime prevention work.
 Lastly, of all these 313 stories that center mostly on crime, there were only 10 stories about the GRPD actually preventing crime, which means in most of the stories, the GRPD showed up after a crime had been committed.
 This should tell us something about the real function of the GRPD.

 On the matter of local news reporting on the Grand Rapids Public Schools (GRPS), while there are more stories on this topic than on climate or local elections, much of the coverage is still not useful for the public’s understanding of GRPS policy decisions.